 Aschiana Foundation supports the grassroots work of Aschiana's programs in Afghanistan by providing children working on the streets and those in the internally displaced persons (IDP) camps with literacy and vocational training, healthcare, psycho-social recovery support, recreational activities and the opportunities to grow and develop in a safe environment.
 Aschiana, meaning "nest" in Dari, was founded in 1995 by Engineer Yousef Mohammed, who noticed the growing numbers of working street children - children who cannot attend school full time because they must work to support themselves and their families.
 Since then, Engineer Yousef has made it his mission to educate and empower these children.
 Today, in addition to the main center in Kabul, Aschiana operates in 6 provinces, and in 7 IDP camps – serving more than 3,500 children a day.
 Since its inception 20 years ago, Aschiana has served over 80,000 children.
 (Mary Jo Myers)

-Ayenda Foundation provides scholarships to female students from provinces throughout Afghanistan to attend the American University of Afghanistan (AUAF).
-In 2013, Ayenda Foundation opened a Day Care Center at AUAF's new International Center for Afghan Women Economic Development to support Afghan mothers who conduct business at the center.
+Ayenda Foundation Provides scholarships to female students from provinces throughout Afghanistan to attend the American University of Afghanistan (AUAF).
+Since 2013, Ayenda Foundation has operated a Day Care Center at the American University of Afghanistan’s AUAF's new International Center for Afghan Women’s Economic Development to support Afghan mothers who conduct business at the center.
 (Shamim Jawad)

 E-Higher Education Initiative is responding to the need for high quality education and access to top tier faculty and literature by identifying online learning opportunities that meet core competency needs in Afghanistan.
 It has been developing partnerships between institutions and organizations in the U.S. that can offer e-learning opportunities and a designated flagship university or cluster of higher education institutions in Afghanistan-- to provide courses via cutting edge online learning management systems.
 The multi-phase project will begin with a development phase during which a feasibility assessment will be conducted.
 (Maryam Qudrat)